lsst-ts/ts_labview_tcp_json/doc/userManual.md

 The sendCmdStatus VI is used to send a `cmdStatus` message to the TCP server to inform the TCP client about the command result.
 You need to add the `sequence_id` of the command received as an input of this function.
+Click [here](../README.md#header-of-json-string) for more details about the JSON packet.

 ![sendCmdStatus](./images/sendCmdStatus.png)